sepal-contrib/fcdm/doc/en.rst

 Self-referencing
 ################

-For the self referencing kernel you simply need to set 1 single parameter: **Radius of circular kernel** that will define in meter the buffer used for the self-referencing operation. default to code:`150`.
+For the self referencing kernel you simply need to set 1 single parameter: **Radius of circular kernel** that will define in meter the buffer used for the self-referencing operation. default set to: code:`150`.

 DDR
 ###

 .. note::

-    Disturbing-density-realted (DDR) filtering
+    Disturbance-Density-Realted (DDR) filtering

 Here, 3 parameters need to be set:

--   **Threshold for filtering**: The threshold of change magnitude that will be considered as disturbance.
+-   **Threshold for filtering**: The threshold of change magnitude that will be considered as intermediate disturbance result.
 Default to :code:`0.035`.
--   **Radius of circular kernel for filtering**: in metter, the radius of the buffer.
-Default to :code:`80`.
+-   **Radius of circular kernel for filtering**: in meter, the radius of the buffer.
+Default to: code:`80`.
--   **Min number of disturbance events per cleaning kernel**: the threshold number of disturbance events within a kernel to consider the kernel as "disturbed".
-Default to :code:`3`.
+-   **Min number of intermediate disturbance events per cleaning kernel**: the threshold number of intermediate disturbance events within a kernel to consider the kernel center pixel to be kept or discarded (irrespective of pixel value).
+Default set to :code:`3`.

 .. thumbnail:: https://raw.githubusercontent.com/12rambau/fcdm/master/doc/img/advanced_params.png
     :title: the default set of advanced parameters